-The South American nation of Bolivia takes in an amazingly varied selection of landscapes, including the Atacama Desert, the Andes Mountains and the Amazon jungle.
-Understandably, these are just a few of the features that make Bolivia a popular destination for Australian tourists.
+The South American nation of Bolivia takes in an amazingly varied selection of landscapes, including the Atacama Desert, the Uyuni Salt Flats, the Andes Mountains and the Amazon jungle.
+Understandably, these are just a few of the unique features that make Bolivia a popular destination for Canadian tourists.

 Banks versus money transfer companies

-When you need to send money to Bolivia – or any other country – banks offer an easy and convenient option.
+When you need to send money to Bolivia from Canada, banks offer an easy and convenient option.
 What they don’t do, however, is offer a cheap option.
-The exchange rates banks offer on international transfers are notoriously low – compare their exchange rates with those of other transfer companies to see just how bad they can be.
+The exchange rates banks offer on international transfers are notoriously low.
+Just compare their exchange rates with those of any specialist transfer company to see just how poor they can be.

-For a more cost-effective transfer solution, check out the services offered by the new breed of specialist money transfer companies.
-These providers, such as World First and WorldRemit, offer better exchange rates than the banks because they trade such large volumes of foreign currency.
+For a more cost-effective transfer solution, check out the services offered by specialist money transfer companies.
+These providers, such as TransferWise and WorldRemit, offer better exchange rates than the banks because they trade large volumes of foreign currency every day.
 They also charge lower fees than the banks most of the time, so you can save yourself a lot of money if you’re willing to shop around for a more affordable deal.

-Josh’s best mate Daniel is backpacking around South America when he is mugged in Bolivia.
-He emails Josh and asks for a transfer of $1,000 to help him pay for accommodation and transport.
-Since his bank doesn’t support any exotic currencies, Josh contacts two specialist transfer providers to see if there might be a more affordable option available.
+Josh’s best friend Daniel is backpacking around South America and has just been robbed in Bolivia.
+He emails Josh and asks for a transfer of $1,000 Canadian dollars to help him pay for accommodation and transport until he can receive new bank cards.
+Since his Canadian bank doesn’t support any exotic currencies, Josh contacts two specialist transfer providers to see if there might be a more affordable option available to him.